Deciding If Freelancing Is Right For You

-You’re going to have to do your own paperwork too, from sending out invoices to filling out tax forms.
+You’re going to have to do your own paperwork too, from sending out invoices to filling out tax forms or creating freelance contracts.
 If administrative tasks bring you out in a cold sweat, this is something to bear in mind.
 The reality is that most of these admin jobs aren’t too daunting, and you can always call in professional help when necessary, but it’s something else to consider.
 Whether becoming a freelancer is viable depends on your circumstances as well as your personality:can you afford a temporary income drop while you build up a client base?
 Do you have others who depend on you?
 Is there room to set up a working office in your house?

 Ultimately freelancing is a great career choice for people who are happy to have the buck stop with them.
 You will be responsible for your working hours, the type of work you do, the style of your office chair and how much time to devote to staff training.
 You won’t have anyone telling you when to come back from lunch or what to wear; nor will you have anyone to fill up your inbox or fix your computer for you.
 This freedom will either appeal to you or put you off, which should go a long way to helping you come to a decision.